anik-bin/notesdirectory-backend/README.md

     `PORT=4000`
     `MONGOURI= (PUT YOUR MONGODB DATABASE URL)`
     `JWT_SECRET_KEY= (PUT YOUR JWT SECRET KEY HERE)`
-4. Your frontend now has been setup.
+4. Your backend now has been setup.
 You can run it by typing `npm dev`.
 Now your backend server will run on `port 4000` and you have simultaneously run the frontend part as well which will run on `port 3000`.

 ## Important points